Legal Costs Contesting a Will

 Free Call: 1800 960 156

-You may have heard that your legal fees will be paid out of the estate.
-Well, that's true but one way or the other, they will come out of your share of the estate and can reduce your share by as much one half.
+You may have heard that your legal costs will be paid out of the estate.
+Well, that may or may not be true depending upon whether or not you 'win' and then, the amount of your 'win'.
+A poor 'win' could see you paying as much as one half of your legal costs out of your share of your 'win'.
 That's why you should try to learn as much as possible about legal costs.

 How to save up to $15,000 in legal costs.
 Do the same as you would if you were going to have your house painted.
 Get two or three quotes.
 Not estimates...
 Quotes.
 And, ask the solicitor a few questions like, how long have you been doing this work and how many cases have you done.
 I guarantee you will be amazed with the results.